medic-code/bread-code-website/_posts/2020-12-22-the-last-sourdough-recipe.md

 author: Hendrik Kleinwächter
 description: This is the best and most complete sourdough bread recipe you ever need, consistently rewarding you with world class beautiful and tasty sourdough bread every time.

+img:
+imgCaption:

+intro: This is the best and most complete sourdough bread recipe you ever need, consistently rewarding you with world class beautiful and tasty sourdough bread every time.
 ---

-This is the best and most complete sourdough bread recipe you ever need, consistently rewarding you with world class beautiful and tasty sourdough bread every time.
 Everything is done from scratch, explained in detail, easy for you to follow leaving no questions unanswered.
 This masterclass looks at the recipe as well as the why behind it.
 That way you know how to adapt when things go sideways.
 The [original class can be found as a video on my YouTube channel](https://www.youtube.com/watch?v=NMglhwp2lNs).